xuminic/name-matching-lambda/README.md

 ## Deploy the lambda function to AWS

-Using the following command to install the required Node packages, build and test the program in local environment.
+Using the following command to deploy the lambda function and the API Gateway to AWS cloud.

 Edit the lib/name-matching-lambda-stack.ts file.
 Replace the `your-actual-API-key` in this line
 ```